How to Use Soil Amendments - Sphagnum Peat Moss

 - Apply peat moss in a 2–3 inch layer in your garden, and incorporate it into the top 12" of soil.

-- For containers and raised beds, use between 1/3 and 2/3 peat moss mixed with potting soil or compost.
+- For containers and raised beds, use between 1/3 and 2/3 peat moss into your potting soil mix or compost.

 - To use for starting seeds, you can mix it 50/50 with perlite, or 1/3 each of peat moss, perlite and a soilless mix such as Quickroot.
 Sphaghum does not contain sufficient nutrients of its own so you will need to fertilize your starts regularly with a liquid, such as with Liquid Fish.